 For Kathleen, the most exciting part of the evening begins after dinner.
 A few weeks before the ceremony, each winner is sent a video camera to record answers to a short list of questions.
 These videos are played during the ceremony and allow the audience to see and hear more about each piece and gain insight into each artist’s personality and workspace.
 The night concludes with trophies and prizes handed out by Alan and Molly Bell, the second-generation leaders of Rio Grande, which runs the competition.
 It’s a memorable evening, and Kathleen encourages all winners to attend the event.

 The impact of winning extends far beyond the award dinner, however.
 Kathleen credits being a two-time winner with increased interest in her work.
 For her, it’s a verification that she can stand with the best.
 It feels like a stamp of approval from the jewelry world, and one that will stick with her throughout her career.
 “Any article that is written about your work will always include a mention of the award,” she says.
 Because many jewelry magazines have ceased publication, there are limited ways to be recognized as the top of the field.
 Winning a competition like the Saul Bell Design Award is one of those ways.

 Winning can also inspire future work, such as the two dresses Kathleen made that were inspired by her Saul Bell necklaces.
 If you’re near southwest Wisconsin, make sure to visit Sensory Overload: Clothing and the Body at the Racine Art Museum in Racine, Wisconson, September 23–December 30, 2016.

-“I’m not sure that I would have made this new work without the validation of the Saul Bell Design Awards,” Kathleen says.
+“I’m not sure that I would have made this new work without the validation of the Saul Bell Design Award,” Kathleen says.
 I feel very much indebted to the Bell family and Rio Grande for the establishment of this award.”

 2017 Saul Bell Design Award